 Supporting the transition to new ways of working

 We are embracing new technology as a way to protect the health and safety of our employees.
-In 2020, the Group continued rolling out connected objects at its worksites, with innovations such as the iPilot remote crane control system and connected sleeves making life easier for employees and preventing workplace accidents.
+The Group continues to rolling out connected objects at its worksites, with innovations such as the iPilot remote crane control system and connected sleeves making life easier for employees and preventing workplace accidents.
 By limiting the need for physical contact, these technologies have also worked alongside social distancing and other safety measures to help stem the spread of Covid-19.

 Another effect of the pandemic has been to accelerate the pace of change in workplace organisation.
 With teleworking now commonplace, we are mindful of our responsibilities for employee well-being.
 All of our business segments have rolled out on-line collaborative platforms, provide digital literacy training and supply equipment to make sure employees have the tools they need to work effectively from home.
 Other well-being measures include making employees aware of their “right to disconnect” and running anonymous satisfaction surveys.